 Keeping voluntary and involuntary turnover in mind, you might expect an organization's optimal turnover rate to be zero.
 However, some turnover can be healthy.

 When a great employee reaches retirement age after serving your organization for many years, their turnover will make room for a talented successor to advance their career.
 Another employee might contribute significantly to your organization and move to another company before frustration or stagnation sets in.
 These are both natural and healthy forms of turnover.

 There are many legitimate cases when employee turnover is the best outcome for both employees and employers.
-However, it's important to keep in mind that as a general rule, a lower turnover rate is better than a higher one.
+However, it's important to identify what healthy turnover means for your organization.